thebigez8/adulting/md/discernment.md

 God's will for my life, so I turned them down.

 I set my eyes on something bigger: seminary.
-I met with the Vocations Director several times, and got halfway through the application.
+I met with the Vocations Director several times and got halfway through the application.
 At the time, I was finishing a devotion to Mary.
 I felt uneasy about the seminary (which I attributed just to nerves), so I prayed a half-hearted novena of rosaries for Mary to help guide me.
-Another close friend reminded me that novenas aren't a subsitute for really sitting and reflecting on God's will.
+Another close friend reminded me that novenas aren't a substitute for really sitting and reflecting on God's will.
 I, of course, didn't listen.

 Step 4: Pray novenas, but don't let them be your only method of discernment.